amineennaciri/odin-project-recursion/README.md

 By the end of the project, I will have demonstrated skills in recursion thinking using my knowledge around computer science.

 Self-reflection and conclusion:
+this was an opportunity to practice recursion and understand how the recursion functions work together with the JS call stack.